JOAKIN628/TART-PARALLEL-RUNNER/README.md

 The main script, `tart_parallel`, simplifies the TART data processing workflow by managing data acquisition, processing, image generation, background subtraction, and visualization tasks.
 The pipeline uses the official TART tools packaged in a container (`tart-tools.sif`) and executes them through Apptainer, ensuring a reproducible and consistent software environment.

 ---
+## Environment Setup

+The TART processing workflow uses a containerized environment to provide a consistent and reproducible software setup.
+The required TART software tools are obtained through a Docker image, which is converted into an Apptainer/Singularity image (`tart-tools.sif`) for execution.
+The container contains the necessary TART tools and dependencies required for data processing.

+After preparing the container environment, the `tart_parallel` script is used to automate the processing workflow.
+The script runs externally and communicates with the TART tools inside the Apptainer container to perform data acquisition, processing, image generation, background subtraction, and visualization tasks.
+This approach ensures that the processing pipeline can be reproduced across different systems with the required container support.

+---

 ## Features